Graduate Students

 Omid Bagherli

-A PhD candidate specializing in late-twentieth and twenty-first century literature, with interests in psychoanalysis, feminism, and critical theory.
+A PhD candidate specializing in late-twentieth and twenty-first century literature, with interests in psychoanalysis, literary, and critical theory.
 His dissertation focuses on the representation of historical recovery and redress in contemporary non-fiction and film, paying special attention to the work of Saidiya Hartman, WG Sebald, and Rebecca Solnit among others.
-A Fulbright student, he holds an MA from Bristol University, UK.
-His work is forthcoming in C21 Literature and Postmodern Culture.
+A Fulbright student, Omid holds an MA from Bristol University, UK and is currently a dissertation fellow at the Center for the Humanities at Tufts.
+His work has appeared in/is forthcoming in ASAP/J, Chicago Review, Postmodern Culture, C21 Literature, and Annulet.

 Andy Bainbridge